hoomanxo/hoomanxo/README.md

 I am a Computer Programmer<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Canada.

 - :telescope: I have earned a Diploma in Computer Programming from Ryerson University, a diploma in Computer Networking from CDI college and currently studying to complete a B.Sc degree in Computer Science.
-- :seedling: I enjoy programming in Java, Visual Studio, Python and coding in HTML and CSS.
+- :seedling: I enjoy programming in Java, Visual Studio, Python, SQL, HTML and CSS.

 - :zap: My hobbies include photography and maintaning / repairing computers for family and friends.